Summit 26 from June 1-4 in San Francisco

 Symptom: Snowflake rejects the OIDC token with a claim mismatch error.

 Resolution: Verify the SUBJECT in your Snowflake service user matches the actual claims in the token.
-You can inspect the token by adding a debug step to your workflow:
+You can inspect the token by adding a debug step to your pipeline:

 - name: Debug OIDC claims